rogin/Snippets/Connect/Mirth.md

 See [my github star list](https://github.com/stars/rogin/lists/mirth-related) that others in [Mirth Slack](https://mirthconnect.slack.com) found useful.

+There's also an ['awesome' list](https://github.com/mga-mirth/awesome-mirth) for Mirth linking to various prior projects.

 ## Where to start learning

 * Read through the [Mirth User Guide](https://docs.nextgen.com/bundle/Mirth_User_Guide_42).
 It has a Best Practices section which can help your message throughput and minimize DB space.